-While no state law requires the use of employment applications, AIM strongly urges employers to adopt and use them for every hiring decision in order to follow consistent practices.
-It is also recommended that applicants be required to swear to or affirm the veracity of the information contained in the application.
+While no state law (or federal law) requires the use of employment applications, AIM strongly urges employers to adopt and use them for every hiring decision to follow consistent practices.
 For employers that use employment applications as part of the hiring process, various Massachusetts employment laws require the following:

-- 1. No Pre-employment Medical Inquiries.
+- No Pre-employment Medical Inquiries.
 Any question designed to ascertain the current or past health status of an applicant is illegal.
 Omit any reference to disabilities or impairments, excessive absences due to illness, prior workers' compensation claims, injuries, and so on.
 It is permitted to ask about disabilities as part of a voluntary affirmative action data-collecting section of the form that is not seen by the person conducting the interview(s). - 2.
 Lie Detector Language.
 All employment application forms in Massachusetts must contain the following specific language regarding the use of lie detector tests before or during employment: "It is unlawful in Massachusetts to require or administer a lie detector test as a condition of employment or continued employment.
 An employer who violates this law shall be subject to criminal penalties and civil liability." - 3.
 Verifiable Volunteer Work.
-When employers ask for employment history, they must include language that invites applicants to list any verifiable volunteer work but that explainsthat the applicant need not include organizational names that would indicate possible membership in a protected class, such as race, color, religion, sex, or national origin. - 4.
+When employers ask for employment history, they must include language that invites applicants to list any verifiable volunteer work but that explainsthat the applicant need not include organizational names that would indicate possible membership in a protected class, such as race, color, religion, sex, or national origin, ancestry, sexual orientation, or gender identity. - 4.
 No Criminal Record Inquiries.
 It is illegal for an employer to ask about a job applicant's criminal history on a job application.
 This so-called ban-the-box provision prohibits employers from asking questions on an initial written application form about an applicant's criminal offender record information, which includes information about criminal charges, arrests, convictions, and incarceration.
 Employers, therefore, are urged to remove all inquiries concerning criminal history from their employment applications.
 The CORI law provides for employers that are (1) hiring for positions for which a federal or state law or regulation disqualifies an applicant based on a conviction, or (2) subject to an obligation under a federal or state law, regulation, or accreditation not to employ persons who have been convicted.
 See discussion on the CORI law above.

 Under the law, questions may be asked about criminal history later in the employee selection process.
 The Massachusetts Commission Against Discrimination (MCAD) takes the position that the first time an employer can ask an applicant about his or her criminal history is during or after an in-person or telephone interview.
 Recent annual reports from MCAD now include cases that cite violations of the CORI law.
-In one case, a temporary-help agency that violated the ban-the-box provision of the law was required to pay \$6,000 to the employee as part of a settlement agreement.
+In one case, reported in 2015, an employer's application contained an inappropriate inquiry into criminal related information and the employer later terminated the employee for being "too ghetto".
+The employer was assessed \$30,000 in compensatory damages.